mikezila/Tyle/README.md

 -Add map truncation or let user specify desired map size.
 -Let user choose filename, and save/load to files of their choosing.
 -Instead of having three files (space,props,tiles) find a way to just have one.
-**O / P** - Save and load, uses the FILENAME constant when doing either.